PyriteServer/PyriteCli/README.md

 # Pyrite CLI
 ### A tool for slicing meshes

-*Pyrite CLI is under heavy development as part of a pre-processing pipeline for CubeServer.
+*Pyrite CLI is under heavy development as part of a pre-processing pipeline for Pyrite3D.
 You are welcome to use it now, but you should expect issues*

+PyriteCLI details are included in the [Pyrite Server Wiki](https://github.com/PyriteServer/PyriteServer/wiki).

 #### Features